python/cpython/Doc/library/urllib.parse.rst

 those functions, the encoding and decoding support described in the previous section, as well as an additional method:

-.. method:: urllib.parse.SplitResult.geturl(*, keep_empty=False)
+.. method:: urllib.parse.SplitResult.geturl()

    Return the re-combined version of the original URL as a string.
 This may differ from the original URL in that the scheme may be normalized to lower case and empty components may be dropped.
-Specifically, empty parameters, queries, and fragment identifiers will be removed unless *keep_empty* is true.
+Specifically, empty parameters, queries, and fragment identifiers will be removed unless the URL was parsed with ``allow_none=True``.

    For :func:`urldefrag` results, only empty fragment identifiers will be removed.
    For :func:`urlsplit` and :func:`urlparse` results, all noted changes will be